 Designed for senior executives, the blended format of the Advanced Management Program offers participants curated coaching and an invitation to learn together.

 Over the course of 22 weeks, Columbia faculty and staff will support and challenge you to become a more agile, effective, and authentic leader through interactive online modules, in person immersion opportunities, executive coaching sessions, and asynchronous assignments.
 Collaborate online and in person with some of brightest minds in the business sector to build solutions and create a culture of innovation in your organization.

 At a Glance

-The blended format of the Advanced Management Program extends the quality of instruction and individualized coaching the Columbia Business School is known for, to wherever life takes you.
-The online components of our blended program allow you to engage with your peers, professors, and coaches virtually and from anywhere in the world, while the in-person immersion experiences bring participants together at the very center of business in New York City.
+The blended format of the Advanced Management Program extends the quality of instruction and individualized coaching that Columbia Business School Executive Education is known for to wherever life takes you.
+The online components of our blended program allow you to engage with your peers, professors, and coaches virtually and from anywhere in the world, while the in-person immersion brings participants together at the very center of business in New York City.

 Our program weaves together the very best of virtual and traditional instruction over 22 weeks.
 During this time, faculty and industry thought leaders will guide you through our distinct modules centered around an integrated approach to leadership:

 It is a journey which I would recommend to anyone who wants to be challenged to succeed professionally and personally.

 Country Director, American Bar Association Rule of Law Institute